reactioncommerce/reaction-component-library/docs/browser-compatibility.md

 # Browser compatibility

-The Reaction Commerce component library aims to support all modern libraries and Internet Explorer 11.
+The Reaction Commerce component library aims to support all modern browsers and Internet Explorer 11.

 Our browser compatibility list:
 - Google Chrome